beeva-danielmiranda/hello-cells/README.md

 For this example we have navigated to [cells catalog] looking for a nice and usefull component to start our app.
 We've choosen 'buzz-ui-organism-welcome' and we have integrated it following the [guide2] instructions.

+3.0.0

+Now we can see how the components communicate in ur app, using two simple components.

 ### Tech

 * [node.js]